 Your temporomandibular joint (also referred to as TMJ) is the joint just in front of each ear, where your jaw bone connects to your skull.
-Problems with the TMJ and the muscles that control jaw movement are known as temporomandibular disorders (TMD) or TMJ disorders.
+Problems with the TMJ and the muscles that control jaw movement are known as temporomandibular joint disorders, temporomandibular disorders (TMD) or TMJ syndrome.

-Dull, aching pain, which varies in strength from mild to severe, is the most common symptom associated with TMJ disorders.
+The most common symptom associated with TMJ disorders is dull, aching pain, which varies in strength from mild to severe.
 The pain is usually felt in the jaw, but can also be felt in the surrounding areas, including the face, ear and teeth.
-The pain may also radiate to the neck or shoulders, and is usually made worse by chewing and moving your jaw.
+The pain may also radiate to the scalp, neck or shoulders, and some people get headaches.

 Other signs and symptoms associated with TMJ disorders include: